-Equally impressive to the on-court accolades are the team’s academic achievements under Versyp’s guidance.
-The Boilermakers have earned 42 Academic All-Big Ten honors during her tenure, including recent three-time honorees Hayden Hamby, Drey Mingo, Courtney Moses and Chelsea Jones.
+Equally impressive to the on-court accolades are the team's academic achievements under Versyp's guidance.
+The Boilermakers have earned 51 Academic All-Big Ten honors during her tenure, including recent three-time honorees Hayden Hamby, Drey Mingo, Courtney Moses, Chelsea Jones, Bridget Perry and Andreona Keys.
 Plus, Brittany Rayburn became the first Boilermaker Academic All-American since 2001, when she earned second team status as a senior, while 2009 graduate Lauren Mioton was a Rhodes Scholar finalist.
 Hamby and Rayburn were recipients of postgraduate scholarships from the Big Ten and NCAA, respectively, and are two-of-five recent Boilermakers to go on to medical school, joining Mioton, Mingo and Jones.

-Versyp has guided 27 players to All-Big Ten accolades at Purdue, including four first-team selections, and three Boilermakers have been recognized with All-America honors.
+Versyp has guided 31 players to All-Big Ten accolades at Purdue, including five first-team selections, and three Boilermakers have been recognized with All-America honors.
 Katie Gearlds was a Third Team All-America pick in 2007, while Lindsay Wisdom-Hylton received honorable mention recognition the same year and Drey Mingo was also honorable mention All-America in 2013.
-Purdue has also seen four members of the conference All-Freshman Team, seven Big Ten All-Defensive Team members and a pair of Big Ten Sixth Players of the Year under Versyp, in addition to four Big Ten Tournament Most Outstanding Players and 14 all-tournament team members.
+Purdue has also seen five members of the conference All-Freshman Team, nine Big Ten All-Defensive Team members and a pair of Big Ten Sixth Players of the Year under Versyp, in addition to four Big Ten Tournament Most Outstanding Players and 16 all-tournament team members.
 Most recently, Ae’Rianna Harris became the third sophomore in conference history to earn Big Ten Defensive Player of the Year honors, and the youngest Boilermaker ever, while Karissa McLaughlin was named to the Big Ten All-Freshman Team.
-Three Boilermakers have been selected in the WNBA draft during Versyp’s tenure as Gearlds was picked seventh by the Seattle Storm in 2007, while Wisdom-Hylton was selected 13th by the Los Angeles Sparks and Danielle Campbell was picked 32nd by the Indiana Fever in 2009.
+Three Boilermakers have been selected in the WNBA draft during Versyp's tenure as Gearlds was picked seventh by the Seattle Storm in 2007, while Wisdom-Hylton was selected 13th by the Los Angeles Sparks and Danielle Campbell was picked 32nd by the Indiana Fever in 2009.